Unresponsive pilot seen slumped over before deadly Virginia plane crash, officials say

-WASHINGTON (AP) — The pilot of a business jet that flew over Washington and crashed into a remote part of Virginia on Sunday appeared to be slumped over and unresponsive, fighter jet pilots reported, according to two U.S. officials briefed on the matter.
+WASHINGTON (AP) — The pilot of a business jet that flew over Washington and crashed in a remote part of Virginia appeared to be slumped over and unresponsive, two U.S. officials said Monday, recounting observations by fighter pilots who intercepted the wayward flight.

-Federal investigators trudged through rugged terrain Monday in search of wreckage from a business jet to solve the mystery of why the plane veered off course and slammed into a mountain, killing four people.

-A day after the plane flew over the nation's capital, prompting the military to scramble fighter jets, the Federal Aviation Administration said in a brief update that the pilot and three passengers were killed and that the plane was "destroyed" in the crash.
-Their identities weren't immediately released.

-Air Traffic Control audio from the half-hour before the plane crashed captures voices identifying themselves as military pilots trying to communicate with the pilot of the plane, according to recordings on LiveATC.net.

-“If you hear this transmission, contact us,” said one pilot who identifies as being with the Air National Guard.
+The revelations came as federal investigators trudged through rugged terrain to reach the site where the plane slammed into a mountain Sunday, killing four people.
+The New York Times reported that the daughter and 2-year-old granddaughter of the company's owner were aboard the plane.
+The officials who said that the fighter pilots saw the civilian pilot slumped over had been briefed on the matter and spoke on condition of anonymity because they were not authorized to discuss details of the military operation.

+On Sunday, the private plane's erratic flight path — inexplicably, turning around over New York's Long Island to fly directly over the nation's capital — had prompted the military to scramble fighter jets, which caused a sonic boom heard in Washington, Maryland and Virginia.

+Remote terrain around the crash site posed major challenges to the investigation.
+Eric Weiss, a spokesperson for the NTSB, said Monday afternoon that it was taking investigators several hours to hike into the rural area near the community of Montebello, about 60 miles (97 km) southwest of Charlottesville.
+They expect to be on the scene for at least three to four days.

-Speaking at a briefing Monday morning, Gerhardt said the wreckage is “highly fragmented” and investigators will examine the most delicate evidence on the scene, after which the wreckage will be moved, perhaps by helicopter, to Delaware, where it can be further examined, he said.
+Speaking at a briefing Monday morning, NTSB investigator Adam Gerhardt said the wreckage is “highly fragmented” and investigators will examine the most delicate evidence at the site, after which the wreckage will be moved, perhaps by helicopter, to Delaware, where it can be further examined.
 The plane is not required to have a flight recorder but it is possible that there are other avionics equipment that will have data that they can examine, Gerhardt said.

-Virginia State Police said the crash site is more than a mile (1.6 kilometers) from the Blue Ridge Parkway in Augusta County, near the Nelson County line.
-Along with NTSB, they are beginning evidence collection and body recovery efforts.
-Remains collected at the scene will be transported to the medical examiner's office in Virginia for autopsy and positive identification.
+The Virginia State Police issued a statement saying that because of the severity of the crash, human remains will be transported to the state medical examiner's office for autopsy and identification.
+The Federal Aviation Administration said that the victims included the pilot and three passengers but didn't release their names.
+There were no survivors.

 Meanwhile, the White House expressed its “deepest condolences” on Monday to the family of those on board the plane.